bihealth/sodar-server/docs_manual/source/admin_commands.rst

     Return list of landing zones last modified over two weeks ago.
 ``irodsorphans``
     Find orphans in iRODS project collections.
+``normalizesheets``
+    Clean up and normalize previously imported sample sheets for non-standard data or other issues.
+Also updates render tables and creates a backup ISA-Tab version of the normalized sheets.
 ``syncnames``
     Synchronize alternative names for sample sheet material search.
 ``syncstudytables``